sbadillo/neural-networks-dogbreed/README.md

         ├───dog_app.html    # Project notebook in rendered html format.
         └───dog_app.ipynb   # Project notebook in jupyter format.

 **Please note that no dependencies are included to reproduce the jupyter notebook (.ipynb).
 For notebook reproducibility please refer to the [original repo](https://github.com/udacity/dog-project).

+Alternatively, the html notebook can be viewed [here](https://nbviewer.org/github/sbadillo/neural-networks-dogbreed/blob/master/notebook/dog_app.html).

 For sake of keeping this repo tidy, the complete set of training/test/validation images used in training are NOT provided in this repository.
 As these are not necessary in runtime and are openly available in the [original project](https://github.com/udacity/dog-project) repository :